-Enroll in a parenting series and learn the latest parenting techniques: Make Parenting a Pleasure is a fun, family-oriented series for parents, grandparents, foster parents, and caregivers & their children 0-8 years old.
+Enroll in a parenting series and learn the latest parenting techniques: Parenting Now! is a fun, family-oriented series for parents, grandparents, foster parents, and caregivers & their children 0-8 years old.
 Learn to motivate your child, set limits, use positive approaches to discipline, and prepare your child for school success.
 Explore new parenting techniques while sharing the joys and challenges of parenting with other parents.
-Wasco County classes start Thursday, February 28.
-Hood River classes start Tuesday, February 26.
-The next series of classes will start in the fall.
+Classes start Wednesday, October 2 in The Dalles and Tuesday, October 8 in Hood River.

 What parents say about our Parenting classes:

 “We are here because we love our kids!” ~Dry Hollow Mom

 “I really didn’t want to attend at first, but now I’m hooked.
 I LOVE this class and I’m going to miss coming together and learning about parenting.
 I have learned so much!” ~The Dalles Dad

 “The parenting class has made parenting much easier and has made life for my children so much better.” ~Hood River Mom